Leshran/Depression_DL/README.md

 This depression recognition is essentially a form of pattern recognition here: recognizing the deformation caused by depression on a human's voice.
 Hence, we can assume that ResNet has a hope of reaching decent accuracies.
 However, Resnets are trained to recognize real-world shapes : ears, wheels, etc, whereas we must recognize some spectrogram-world shapes here.
 This is quite different.

-- We switch to the much smaller Squeezenet to see if it has any potentiel
+- We attempt to use the smaller SqueezeNet, but with no convincing performances
 - We use AdamW as our new optimizer of choice

 ## Additional pre processing: VAD